Mpowa-IO/Documents/Whitepaper.md

 Usage data, etc.

-### Mpowa’s Treasuries:
-Smart Contracts for Projects, CCR profits, voting pools, unexpected costs, team, etc.
+- EIP-1046
+This proposal will make adding metadata to ERC20 tokens straightforward for developers with minimal-to-no disruption to the overall ecosystem.
+By using the same parameter name and by consolidating the underlying Token JSON Metadata Standard, developers will confidently understand how to add and interpret token metadata between ERC20 and ERC721 tokens.

-### mSDG - SDG-Impact Token:
+### mSDG - SDG-Impact Token

-20% of the carbon offset profits into liquidity??
-No.
+Indicating which UN SDG goal-indicators are met by certain project NFT's.

 ### mESG - ESG fund
 Funds raised through the Scalingfunds ESG fund, represented on the Mpowa Chain.

-### EIP-1046
-This proposal will make adding metadata to ERC20 tokens straightforward for developers with minimal-to-no disruption to the overall ecosystem.
-By using the same parameter name and by consolidating the underlying Token JSON Metadata Standard, developers will confidently understand how to add and interpret token metadata between ERC20 and ERC721 tokens.

 ### mOCR - Tokenized Carbon Offset Credit:

 To be registered by the Gold Standard Registry or Verra Registry, potentially sold on CTX-Exchange and Toucan Protocol.

+### Mpowa’s Treasuries:
+Smart Contracts for Projects, CCR profits, voting pools, unexpected costs, team, etc.